 |Gold open access in subscription journals in City's transformative agreements||Refer to the guide on Open Access Transformative Agreements.
 You can use this guide to help check which journals are included, and how to use the agreement.|

-The Plan S Journal Checking Tool may be used to identify transformative journals (Please note that this tool is still undergoing development to bring it in to line with the UKRI policy).
+The Plan S Journal Checker Tool may be used to identify transformative journals (For help using the tool see the Plan S Journal Checker Tool guide).
 JISC also provide a list of Transformative Journals on the Sherpa Romeo website.
-An Article Processing Charge (APC) will be required.
+An Article Processing Charge (APC) is payable.

 If you need assistance, please contact the publications team at firstname.lastname@example.org.

 Before submitting your article you can check which publishers will allow immediate open access of the accepted manuscript in repositories with a CC BY licence by the following: